lukefleed/website/src/data/blog/memory-pt2.md

 };
 ```

-The intent is clear: call `commit()` when the transaction succeeds, let the destructor rollback on error paths or early returns.
+The idea that we call `commit()` when the transaction succeeds, let the destructor rollback on error paths or early returns.
 Exception safety falls out naturally; if an exception propagates, the destructor runs, and uncommitted transactions rollback.

 The problem is that forgetting to call `commit()` is not a compile-time error.
 If we write a function that successfully completes its work but neglects to call `commit()`, the destructor happily rolls back.
 The program is wrong, but the compiler cannot tell us.
 We have traded one category of bug (forgetting to cleanup) for another (forgetting to finalize).
 The second category is arguably more insidious because the cleanup happens, silently doing the wrong thing.